Stanford997/seprojects-cs673a2f24_team5/README.md

 This repository is a project for METCS673.
 This project focuses on using AI to automate and improve the process of resume evaluation and interview preparation.
 By incorporating Retrieval-Augmented Generation (RAG), we ensure that our application can provide more accurate, context-relevant reviews.

+## Task Management

+As per github's task tracking flow is difficult to use, we decide to use [JIRA Boards](https://bu-cs673a2f24-team-5.atlassian.net/jira/software/projects/SCRUM/boards/1) to trace the progress and manage the risk.
+Click the hyperlink to check details.

 ## CHANGELOG

 [📖 CHANGELOG.md](./CHANGELOG.md)